AFARNOOD/Data-Engineering-Zoomcamp/README.md

 <br> - Stream Processing with SQL

-<br> Module 1: Containerization and Infrastructure as Code:
+<br> Module 1: Containerization and Infrastructure as Code
 * Course overview
 * Introduction to GCP
 * Docker and docker-compose